Part-Time Computed Tomography BS Program

 *** Calculus or higher level Math also accepted

-† Students certified in or graduated from an accredited program in the health professions do not need Medical Terminology.
+† Students certified in or graduated from an accredited program in the medical imaging and radiation sciences do not need Medical Terminology.
 These students must have three additional elective credits in place of medical terminology.

 † † Acceptable elective courses are theory-based, not performance-based, coursework.
 For example: we will accept Introduction to Music but not Piano, and we will accept Introduction to Art but not painting.
 We will not accept coursework that is remedial or review in nature, Physical Education or Technical courses.
 Coursework may include Arts, Humanities, Social Science, Foreign Languages, Science, Business, Math and History.